MolSSI/mmschema/.docs/source/index.rst

 .. container:: text-justify

    Each object in MMSchema is uniquely defined by a set of fields and (when suitable) their associated units as well.
+Furthermore, each core model is completely independent of any other model.
    The schema is designed to be flexible as much as possible by providing a general specification for computational particle mechanics, but **MMSchema does not standardize any specific workflow**.
-Instead, MMSchema strives to provide a starting point for specific application areas based on or related to MM such as energy minimization, force field assignment and construction, molecular dynamics, advanced sampling, ... to name a few.
-   The schemas for these domains or applications are handled by `MMIC <https://mm-portal.netlify.app/mmic>`_ components that define the input and output models for each procedure.
+   Instead, MMSchema strives to provide a starting point for specific application areas based on or related to MM such as energy minimization, force field assignment and construction, molecular dynamics, advanced sampling, ..., to name a few.
+The schemas for these domains or applications are handled by `MMIC <https://github.com/MolSSI/mmic>`_ components that define the input and output models for each procedure.
 Since MMSchema is not restricted to the atomic scale, it can also be used for coarse-graining as well as multiscale methods that evolve multiple spatial and/or temporal scales.
-   In fact, *any particle-based Newtonian method can use MMSchema and further customize/extend it*.
+In fact, *any particle-based method can use MMSchema and further customize/extend it*.

 Contents